section 8

 4. Report to the relevant authorities.
 Encourage affected neighbours to report incidents to the council's ASB team and, where appropriate, the police.
 Official records carry substantial weight in court.

 5. Issue written warnings.
 Write to the tenant formally, identifying the specific behaviour, explaining that it constitutes a breach of the tenancy agreement, and requesting that it stops.
 Keep copies of all correspondence and proof of delivery.
+Providing a clear written statement of tenancy terms at the start of the tenancy helps establish baseline expectations.

 Step 2: Work With Other Agencies